Faildes/Universal-Model-Merge-Scripter/README.md

 `CM A + B +T C alpha beta Result`: Triple Sum of 3 models saved as Result
 `CM A + B - C alpha Result`: Add Difference of 3 models saved as Result
 `LB Checkpoint A:alpha,B:beta,C:gamma Result`: Merge multiple LoRAs to Checkpoint, saved as Result
-'PR Checkpoint Result`: Prune the checkpoint and saved as Result
+`PR Checkpoint Result`: Prune the checkpoint and saved as Result

 *Example* (Using the script for NovaFurry v3.0) :
 ```+DHP, https://civitai.com/models/436585/dhxl-dead-horse-project-resources-sdxlpony